gallantlab/realtimefmri/docs/source/together.rst

 2. Connect the **real-time computer** to the :ref:`scanner network <network>`.
 You should be able to ``ls /mnt/scanner`` to view files on the **scanner console**.
 You'll need to a bit of detective work to find the ``<parent_directory>`` that contains the new runs.

+3. Check that the ``/dev/input/event`` file corresponding to the TTL USB port is in the group ``plugdev``.
+Also make sure that the ``~/.config/realtimefmri/config.cfg`` file has the correct file listed under ``[sync] keyboard = /dev/input/event#``.
+You can list the device connections with ``ls -l /dev/event/by-id``.

-3. Launch the ``realtimefmri console`` command to run everything from one place.
+4. Launch the ``realtimefmri collect`` command to run everything from one place.
 This command wraps collection, synchronization, and logging for your convenience.
 Choose a unique <recording_id> for this run and enter the following command:

 .. code-block:: bash